How To Solve Your Heartburn Problems

-In addition to increasing the acidity of your stomach, there are additional steps you can take to improve digestion.
+In addition to increasing the acidity in your stomach, there are additional steps you can take to improve digestion.
 These help break down your food so it can be moved out of your stomach in a timely way.

 - Digestive enzyme supplements are the same digestive enzymes that your own body makes.
 If your own enzymes are low, these can help improve digestion.

-- Papaya/bromelain enzymes are also effective in improving the digestion of your foods.
+- Papaya/bromelain enzymes are also effective in helping break down foods.